CartographerLabs/Canary/README.md

 <br>
 </div>

-Canary is a Chrome extension that uses the Google Vertex AI to scan the websites you visit for extremist content and block them!
+A Chrome extension that looks out for and blocks extremist content!

 # ⚙️ Setup
 ## Option 1 - Download from the Chrome web store.